Stock of the Day

 Investors should be bearish about investing in Coke for these reasons:

-• The company's payout ratio is currently at 82.59%, which means a large portion of earnings is being paid out as dividends.
-This could limit the funds available for reinvestment in growth opportunities.
+• The payout ratio of 81.60% suggests that a large portion of earnings is being distributed as dividends, potentially limiting funds available for reinvestment in growth opportunities.

 These 3 Iconic Brands Just Announced Bigger Dividend Payouts